Malekith894/Tracking-human-hand-and-pose-using-opencv/README.md

-# Hand tracking
+# Pose estimation
-This project tracks the hands shown on the webcam.
+This project tracks the human pose.